D.I.C.E. Award for Racing Game of the Year: Developers and publishers

-Codemasters has the most nominations as a developer, but has never actually won.
-Criterion Games has the won the most racing game awards.
-Electronic Arts has the most nominations and has won the most awards, as a publisher.
+Criterion Games and Turn 10 Studios have developed the most racing game award winners, with Codemasters receiving the most nominations as a developer.
+Bizarre Creations and Evolution Studios both received the most nominations without a win as developers.
+Electronic Arts has published the most finalists and the most winners.
+Electronic Arts has also published five consecutive award winners from 2003 to 2007.
 EA Black Box is the only developer with back-to-back wins for Need for Speed: Hot Pursuit 2 in 2003 and Need for Speed: Underground in 2004.
-Nintendo and Microsoft Studios also have back-to-back wins as publishers.
-Microsoft Studios won with Forza Motorsport 6 in 2016 and Forza Horizon 3 in 2017.
-Nintendo won with Mario Kart Tour in 2020 and Mario Kart Live: Home Circuit in 2021.
+Nintendo and Microsoft Studios also have back-to-back wins as publishers: Microsoft Studios won with Forza Motorsport 6 in 2016 and Forza Horizon 3 in 2017, and Nintendo won with Mario Kart Tour in 2020 and Mario Kart Live: Home Circuit in 2021.

 Franchises

-The three most nominated and award-winning franchises, Forza, Need for Speed, and Mario Kart, have all had back-to-back wins for Racing Game of the Year:
+The three most nominated and award-winning franchises, Forza, Need for Speed, and Mario Kart, all have back-to-back wins for Racing Game of the Year: